 Notes: The dependent variable in each regression is the Q ratio, or the ratio of the market value of the firm (total assets + market equity - common equity - deferred tax payments relative to book assets).
-Excluded instruments are 1980 median road width and the 1980 share of plots constrained by FAR limits, each interacted with a post-reform dummy equal to unity in years after 1983.
+Excluded instruments are the 1980 local share of plots constrained by FAR limits and 1980 median road width, each interacted with a post-reform dummy equal to unity in years after 1983.
 All regressions include firm and year fixed effects.
 Columns (2) and (4) include controls for industry codes, region fixed effects, size, and age bin dummies interacted with year fixed effects.
-Standard errors in parentheses are clustered by city code. \\\p < 0.01, \\p < 0.05, \p < 0.1.
+Standard errors in parentheses are clustered by city code. p < 0.01, p < 0.05, p < 0.1.